 3daysofdesign 2025

-After its debut at Torre Velasca during the last edition of Milano Design Week, the exhibition Weaving Anni Albers - a textile collection and installation developed in collaboration with The Josef & Anni Albers Foundation - now travels to Copenhagen, with new resonance in a new setting: the historic Women’s Building (Kvindernes Bygning).
+After its debut at Torre Velasca during the last edition of Milano Design Week, the exhibition Weaving Anni Albers - a textile collection and installation developed in collaboration with The Josef & Anni Albers Foundation - travelled to Copenhagen, with new resonance in a new setting: the historic Women’s Building (Kvindernes Bygning).

 Designed in 1936 by Ragna Grubb – one of the first women in Denmark to open her own architectural practice – the building is one of the country’s earliest examples of functionalist architecture.
 Originally conceived as a space for female cooperation and cultural life, it brought together women’s organisations, political associations, and social spaces under one roof.